 13. Philip’s Cathedral

-Philip’s Cathedral is one of the oldest places to visit in Birmingham, and it is a fine example of English Baroque architecture.
+Philip’s Cathedral is one of the oldest places in Birmingham, and it is a fine example of English Baroque architecture.
 The Philip’s Cathedral is a famous church in England and also the seat of the Bishop of Birmingham.

 13.1.
 Location